KyloIO/kylo-docs/installation/Overview.rst

   - **RPM** - An easy and opinionated way of installing Kylo on Redhat based systems
   - **DEB** - An easy and opinionated way of installing Kylo on Debian based systems
   - **TAR File** – Available for those who want to install Kylo in a folder other than /opt/kylo, or want to run Kylo as a different user.
-See the :doc:`../installation/KyloTARFileInstallation`.

 Once the binary is installed Kylo can be configured a few different ways: